g471000/spring-core/README.md

 ## Business Model
 This is imaginary business model:
 * User
-    * User can join and also search
+    * User can join and search
     * There are 2 levels of users: regular/VIP
     * (Undecided) Can store user data into DB and the data can be accessed from outside system.
 * Order and Discount